diasfusuy/AWS-UDEMY-/6-InstanceStorage/README.md

 - EFS Infrequent Access (EFS-IA): For files not used often — up to 92% cheaper.
 - Files automatically move between Standard and EFS-IA based on how recently they were accessed, using lifecycle policies.
 - This cost optimization is automatic and transparent to applications.

+## Shared Responsibility Model for EC2 Storage
+AWS is responsible for;
+- Infrastructure
+- Replication for data for EBS volumes & EFS drives
+- Replacing faulty hardware
+- Ensuring their employees cannot acces your data

+Client is reposnsible for;
+- Setting up backup / Snapshot procedures
+- Setting up data encryption
+- Responsibility of any data on the drives
+- Understanding the risk of using EC2 Instance Store